In the realm of divination practices, scrying stands out as one of the most intriguing and visually captivating methods.

 Evolution Across Cultures

 As scrying spread across different cultures, it adapted to local beliefs and practices.
-In medieval Europe, it became associated with witchcraft and was often viewed with suspicion by religious authorities.
+In medieval Europe, it became associated with witchcraft and religious authorities often viewed it with suspicion.
 However, it continued to be practiced in secret by many.

-In some Native American traditions, scrying was performed using reflective stones or by observing the patterns in smoke from sacred fires.
+Some Native American tribes performed scrying was via reflective stones, or by observing the patterns in smoke from sacred fires.

-Today, scrying continues to evolve, with some modern practitioners incorporating technology by using black mirrors made from turned-off smartphone or tablet screens.
+Today, scrying continues to evolve, with some modern practitioners incorporating technology by using “black mirrors” of turned-off smartphone or tablet screens.

 How Scrying Works